Green Bay Packers vs. Washington Football Team NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - Washington has one win against the spread in six games this year.

-- Washington has eclipsed the over/under in 66.7% of its opportunities this season (four times in six games with a set point total).

-- The Football Team average 22.7 points per game, comparable to the 22.7 the Packers allow.

-- When Washington scores more than 22.7 points, it is 1-1 against the spread and 2-0 overall.
+- When Washington records more than 22.7 points, it is 1-1 against the spread and 2-0 overall.

-- Washington is 1-2 against the spread and 2-1 overall when the team churns out over 315.0 yards.
+- Washington is 1-2 against the spread and 2-1 overall when the team totals over 315.0 yards.

-- This season the Football Team have turned the ball over nine times, while the Packers have forced 9 turnovers.
+- This year the Football Team have turned the ball over nine times, while the Packers have forced 9 turnovers.

 Home and road insights